 The first week I had off I had to get myself from Leeds, Alabama Barber Motorsports to the Atlanta’s much older Road Atlanta, I scheduled a couple extra days of Alabama Motorcross in between.
 This gave me Monday morning to tour the Barber museum with my dad, my mentor, at my side.
-My father conditioned my early inspiration which fueled my motorcycle trackday passion.
+My father conditioned my early inspiration which fueled my motorcycle trackday then sportbike racing passion.

 The Barber track is a 2.38-mile course that paves three strips of pavement through a golf course like terrain and huge iron sculptures all within 740 acres of lush surroundings that look like a world-class golf course.
 The compound is groomed like a premium golf course too.
 George Barber originally intended to build a small track for testing motorcycles after they were restored, like all racers he went big and decided in mid stride to create a world-class racing facility instead.
 Ameture and professional motorcycle and sports car races have been held at the track since its opening, and it may be the site of the MotoGP international motorcycle race soon.
 The Museum founder, George Barber, with a long Birmingham family tree and the former owner of Barber Dairy is well known in Alabama.
 It was clear he wanted to make this the premier of premiere racetracks and the level of detail at this A-Class racing facility is most apparent.

 Not everyone loves Barber Raceway.
 One professional racer recently stated that they (the owners) should put the track in Photoshop and scale it up 30 percent insinuating that the track is not fast enough.
 Many racers wish that the track was faster like Road America and Road Atlanta where the race bikes get into sixth gear and easily obtain excessive speeds of over 180mph.
 Barber is much slower.